Attractions and Special Events Calendar at

 St. Johnsbury is just 12 minutes north of Barnet on Rte.5, a lovely and easy drive.

-A word about color touring in the Northeast Kingdom:
+A few words about Fall color touring in the Northeast Kingdom:

 Karme Choling & Milarepa: for especially long stay, special events